theolivenbaum/resin/README.md

 - a index of your data
 - a component of a distributed database
 - a framework for experimenting with scoring models
+- a big data analysis tool
 - a search engine

 ResinDB's architecture can be compared to that of Lucene, LevelDB or SQL Server LocalDB in that it runs in-process.
 What sets ResinDB apart is its full-text search index, its scoring mechanisms and its latch-free writing.

-## Query syntax and execution plan
+## Query language and execution plan

+ResinDB provides term-based lookups.
+A term references both a field (key) and a word (value):

+	title:rambo

-A query string may contain groups of [key]:[value] pairs.
+A query string may contain groups of `key:value` pairs.
 Each such pair is a query term:

 	title:rambo genre:action

-Query terms may be concatenated by a space (meaning OR), a + sign (meaning AND) or a - sign (meaning NOT):
+Query terms may be concatenated by a `space` (meaning OR), a `+` sign (meaning AND) or a `-` sign (meaning NOT):

 	title:first title:blood
 	title:first+title:blood
 	title:first-title:blood

-Query terms may be grouped together by enclosing them in parenthasis:
+Query terms may be grouped together by enclosing them in parenthesis:

 	title:jesus+(genre:history genre:fiction)

+### Fuzzy, prefix and range queries are re-written

+A fuzzy query term is suffixed with a `~`:

+	body:morpheous~

+A prefix query term is suffixed with a `*`:

+	body:morph*

+Greater than:

+	created_date>2017-07-15

+Less than:

+	created_date>2017-07-15

+Range:

+	created_date<2017-07-15+created_date>2017-07-15

+When Resin is subjected to a fuzzy, prefix or range query it expands the query to include all terms that exists in the corpus and that lives within the boundaries as specified by the prefix, fuzzy or range operators.

-### Execution plan
+### Query execution plan

-Given a query string, a page number and a page size the following constitutes the read algorithm:
+Given a query string, a page number and a page size, the following constitutes the ResinDB read algorithm:

-	//parse query string into tree of query terms query_tree = parse(query_string)
+	//parse query string into a tree of query terms query_tree = parse(query_string)

 	for each query_term in query_tree

-		//scan index for matching terms
-		terms = scan(query_term)
+		//scan index for matching terms (query term may be exact, fuzzy, prefix or range) terms = scan(query_term)

 		for each term in terms